-College of the Desert offers a variety of campus clubs and organizations for every phase of campus life.
+Through the Student Activities Office, College of the Desert offers a variety of campus clubs and organizations for every phase of campus life.
 They provide opportunities for students in social, service, curricular, and special interest programs.
 Students are encouraged to participate in campus organizations.

 Each year new clubs are chartered as they are requested by the students.
-Every club is a part of ASCOD, which meets regularly to discuss activities, projects and problems pertaining to its members.
+A sample listing of clubs includes: